This page lists longer residential courses or ‘painting holidays’. For 1 and 2-day Workshops please see separate tab on Welcome/tuition page.

 Jem strongly recommends tube paints rather than pans if at all possible, for ease of mixing large washes and to obtain strong darks.

 Your own choice of brand and size.
 At least 140lb (300g) and Not (Cold-pressed) or Rough surface.
-Hot-pressed is not appropriate.
-For information again, Jem currently often uses Bockingford 200lb Not, which is affordable yet good quality.
-(See also MISC below, re. method of affixing paper.)
+Hot-pressed is usually less appropriate for landscape painting.
+For information again, Jem currently often (but not always) uses Bockingford 200lb Not, which is affordable yet good quality.

 Bring plenty of paper! – enough for potentially 2 or more finished paintings per day, plus some extra sheets for exercises and mishaps.
 Also some small bits of scrap for testing on.